erdmkbc/Machine-Learning-Tutorial/README.md

   * OneHotEncoding
 * NLP(Natural Language Process)
 * PCA(Principle Component Analysis)
+* What is K-Fold-CrossValidation ?
+* What is GridSearch ?
 * Exploraty Data Analysis and training data that we use

 # What is the Machine Learning ?